moelholm/smallexamples/springboot-hibernate-timezones/README.md

-# Spring Boot and JPA: Controlling time zones
+# Spring Boot and Hibernate: Controlling time zones

 This example shows how you can control the time zone used when saving/loading "temporal" JPA entity properties.